|Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 We understand many government systems in Thailand, and some overseas, from years of experience and getting things done.
 Our company Director worked for the US government before in Washington, D.C., and has been an expat in Thailand since 1994.
 We have dealt with the Thai government many times in general, going back to the 1990s.

-It may be said by a laboratory that it has "international" certifications and accreditations, but that does not mean its reports are accepted by all international entities, government or private.
+It may be said by a laboratory that it has "international" certifications and accreditations, but that does not mean its reports are accepted by all international entities, governmental or private.
 For example, our laboratory, the DDC, has accreditation by the AABB in America, NATA in Australia, the Standards Council of Canada (SCC), and the UK Ministry of Justice, so it has "international" credentials.
-Also, the AABB now has members in many countries, so it could be called "international".
+Also, the AABB now has members in many countries, so it could be called "international", though having a member in a country may not mean all that country's official entities accept the report.
 Since the DDC has AABB accreditation, could somebody claim it has "international" accreditation?
-This "international" accreditation does not mean it will be accepted everywhere internationally.
+This "international" accreditation may not mean it will be accepted everywhere internationally.

 I have seen some confusing things on the internet about authentication and certification, and services offered to do these things at a fee.
 Let me try to clarify some things.

-The Thai government can authenticate original Thai documents.
+The Thai government can authenticate original Thai government documents.

 Your own country's embassy in Thailand can authenticate original documents from your own government.

 Nobody, including either government, should "authenticate" a private DNA laboratory report.

 Nobody should "authenticate" a private laboratory report except the laboratory itself, and the same applies to any documents from a private company or agency except their authorized signatory authorities.
 This is why we sometimes get direct phone calls from government officials, or are asked to show up in person, or are asked to send things by registered mail.